 Annual progress reports on implementing the United Nations Declaration on the Rights of Indigenous Peoples Act

-Tabled on June 18, 2024, the Third annual progress report is the first to report on progress to implement the Action Plan and its 181 measures.
+Tabled on August 20th, 2025, the fourth annual progress report is the second to report on progress to implement the Action Plan and its 181 measures.

 Implementing the Action Plan